NVIDIA/cuEquivariance/CONTRIBUTING.md

 ## Issue Tracking

-* All enhancement, bugfix, or change requests must begin with the creation of an [Issue Request](https://github.com/NVIDIA/cuEquivariance/issues).
+* All requests for enhancements, bug fixes, or features must begin with the creation of an [issue](https://github.com/NVIDIA/cuEquivariance/issues).
   * The issue request must be reviewed by NVIDIA engineers and approved prior to code review.